flutter/cocoon/CI_YAML.md

 The target will show runs in https://ci.chromium.org/p/flutter (under the repo).
 See https://github.com/flutter/flutter/wiki/Adding-a-new-Test-Shard for up to date information on the steps to promote your target to blocking.
-In general, this involves 10 consecutive green runs and no test flakes.
+By default, there's a GitHub bot that will promote a test that has been passing for the past 50 runs.

 ### Test Ownership